How to Build a Screenshot API

 .openapi("Screenshot");

-As you see, I added all the options that reflect features we are going to build: changing viewport parameters, full page screenshots, blocking cookie banners, and the URL of the rendered screenshots as a result.
+As you see, I added all the options that reflect the features we are going to build: changing viewport parameters, full-page screenshots, blocking cookie banners, and returning the URL of the rendered screenshot.

-Now, see how easy it is to define a route and handle typed requests and return typed responses—everything is really typesafe:
+Now, see how easy it is to define a route, handle typed requests, and return typed responses:

 import { OpenAPIHono } from "@hono/zod-openapi";